AlextheeCoder/portfolio-react/README.md

 The event loop is a key part of JavaScript’s concurrency model.
 It’s responsible for executing code, collecting and processing events, and executing queued sub-tasks.

 ### 4. What is the difference between export x and export default x?
 How do you import them differently?
-In JavaScript, export and export default are used to share code between different files, but they are used in slightly different ways1
+In JavaScript, export and export default are used to share code between different files, but they are used in slightly different ways.

 `export x`: This is known as a named export.
 You can have multiple named exports in a file.
 When you want to import functions or variables exported this way, you have to use the same name and enclose it in curly braces {}.
 `export default x`: This is a default export and you can only have one default export per file.
 When you import, you don’t need to use curly braces {} and you can name the import whatever you want.